Texts in English

 -066-en.
 "The seven documentary logics currently available in school didactics of languages-cultures (Model and exercise with answer key)".
 This document summarizes the seven logics currently available for the didactic treatment of documents in the language classroom: literary, document, support, mediation, documentation, social, plural.
 In addition to the description of these seven "document logics", it proposes the following elements: (1) a first table illustrating the relationship between the document logic and the methodological matrices; (2) a second table illustrating the role that complex pedagogical projects can play, that of integrator of all these documentary logics; (3) finally, a bibliography giving the references of the source articles of this document, as well as other articles presenting concrete examples of the application of these different logics, including a "User's Guide" proposing a plurimethodological approach to video sketches.
 Following this document, there is an exercise applying this model, with its answer key.
 In this exercise, the aim is (1) to identify the logics implemented in the activities proposed in several textbooks, and (2) to distinguish the social logic from the literary and document logics, with, in the case of the latter, the functions solicited in the learners: readers, authors, actors or agents.
 The answer keys follow it is not compulsory to look at them before doing the exercise...
 Also available on the ResearchGate website.
 English translation (December 2022) of a French original 066 in its last version of November 2020.
 Versión española del modelo disponible.

 -069-en.
 "How to integrate the project approach in the classroom on the didactic units of language textbooks".
-English translation of the document entitled "Comment intégrer la démarche de projet dans le travail en classe sur les unités didactiques des manuels de langue?"
+English translation from the document entitled "Comment intégrer la démarche de projet dans le travail en classe sur les unités didactiques des manuels de langue?"
 (069, juin 2018)

 -073-en.
 "Methodological matrices currently available in school didactic of languages-cultures in France".
-English translation of 073.
+English translation from 073.
 The subtitle ("A tool for multi- and pluri-methodological approaches") was added in November 2020.
 A pluri-methodological approach is a system designed to "integrate" several methodologies, i.e. to manage them in such a way as to make them consistent and synergistic.
 A multimethodological approach, on the other hand, is one in which different methodologies are simply juxtaposed, without even articulating them, using one and then the other, for example, from one didactic sequence to another or from one year to another.

 -083-en.
 "The FRANMOBE project, a new approach to the didactic of languages and cultures for specific purposes.
 Didactic presentation of the FRANMOBE Guide".
-The present document is the English translation of my "Didactic presentation" of this guide.
+The present document is the English translation from my "Didactic presentation" of this guide.
 From a didactic point of view, the FRANMOBE device is part of the Social Action-Oriented Approach and its reference pedagogy, the project pedagogy.
 It creates an original space between "general French" and the FSP-FUP (French for Specific Purposes - French for University Purposes).
 Too available at www.researchgate.net/publication/359502637.